tkchiang/bmc-h_polymorphism/README.md

 This repository contains analysis scripts and processed results accompanying the paper "Polymorphic _in vitro_ assembly of a bacterial microcompartment shell protein".

-The repository is organized into these main analyses:
+The repository is organized into the following analyses:

 - TEM image analysis of nanotubes
 - MCMC fitting of SAXS data